Reports to: Designated on-site supervisor as well as the Program Director of Welcome Baby, which is housed at the United Way of Northern Utah.

 How to apply: Send a resume and cover letter to Hannah Kenny (Welcome Baby Program Director) at email@example.com.
 Please specify your location and position (part-time or full-time) preference in your email.

 ABOUT WELCOME BABY

-Welcome Baby is a free home visitation program that promotes healthy, secure, and enjoyable new beginnings for parents, new babies, and their family members.
+Welcome Baby is a free in- home visitation program that promotes healthy, secure, and enjoyable new beginnings for parents, new babies, and their family members.
 This is a self-appointed parent education program for which a visit protocol, evidence-based curriculum, individualized parent education plan, and a specific home visit framework has been developed.
-For the past 6 years, Welcome Baby has been serving families in Weber and Box Elder Counties.
-However, beginning January 2021, this program will begin a statewide expansion and will offer home visitation in Summit, Weber, Box Elder, Davis, and Salt Lake counties with a baby aged newborn through three (3) years of age are eligible to join our program.
+All families in Box Elder, Weber, Davis, Summit, and Salt Lake counties with a baby aged newborn through three (3) years of age are eligible to join our program.
 To learn more about Welcome Baby, visit: uwnu.org/welcome-baby.

 ABOUT THE POSITION